ilonarozen/Bitcoin-ETF-Arbitrage/README.md

 ### 4. Risk Management

 - Capital: $1M (to choose)
-- Position size: 0.1% of capital per trade
+- Position size: 0.1% of capital per trade (to choose)
 - No overnight position

 ---